 APPLICANT: Senior Outreach Services

-PROGRAM NAME/NUMBER: Senior Nutrition (Congregate Café) 15-19-PS
+PROGRAM NAME/NUMBER: Senior Nutrition (Congregate Café)

-PROGRAM SERVICE AREA: Urban County

-PROGRAM OUTCOME: Provide hot and nutritious lunches to 303 Urban County seniors resulting in maintained and/or improved health and welfare.
+PROGRAM OUTCOME: Provide hot and nutritious lunches to 303 Urban improved health and welfare.

-TOTAL PROGRAM COST: \$278,175

-TOTAL PROGRAM COST: AMOUNT REQUESTED:

-\$278,175
+County seniors resulting in maintained and/or

 PROGRAM ANALYSIS: Senior Outreach Services (SOS) proposes to promote socialization and community engagement in addition to meeting the basic nutritional needs of seniors by operating the Congregate Cafes at various locations throughout the County.
 In partnership with senior centers in Bay Point, Crockett and Rodeo, SOS plays an active role in consumer education and outreach events that encourage seniors to participate in the lunch program and to become involved in senior center activities.
 The program's outreach targets diverse cultural and ethnic communities and encourages seniors to develop and maintain a healthy lifestyle.